What is the NBI?

 The NBI is financed by a statutory levy paid by motor vehicle holders together with their motor insurance premium.

-What is the Green Card?
+What is the International Motor Insurance Card?

-Why do I need a Green Card?
+Why do I need an International Motor Insurance Card?

 You should check up the rights of appeal written on the fine.
 If you have a Legal Protection Insurance, you should inform them.

 Before reaching the customs check point, a motorist notices that he has forgotten the International Motor Insurance Card.
 Does he have to turn back?